Mahmoud-Ibrahim-Mamrstein/Spectroscopic-constants-from-atomic-properties/README.md

 $IP$ (eV): Ionozation potential

-lan_act: Indicate the use of group 3 as the group for both lanthanides and actinides
+lan_act: Indicates the use of group 3 as the group for both lanthanides and actinides

 iso: indicates of the use of 0 as the group number of Deuterium and -1 as the group number of Tritium.